Skip to main content

 “Every night Baba Moshai …”

 “Abhaya!”
 Her words died in her mouth as she heard her sister-in-law looking for her.
 Alarmed, she turned and ran down the corridor towards the stairs to the roof.
 The curtains swayed a little as Swadhin kept staring at them.
 That day, he felt pity for the girl.
 He could not imagine something so grave being normal to a child.
 But he could imagine Animesh Kaku doing terrible things.
 What surprised him was that he did not even spare his wife.
-He had been to the house in the morning when the police arrived and a crowd gathered outside it.
+He had been to the house in the morning when the police arrived, and a crowd gathered outside it.

-The sooted walls, missing window panes, silence and ashes, and smoke still bellowed from parts of the house.
+The sooted walls, missing window panes, silence, ashes, and smoke still bellowed from parts of the house.
 Not a life was in sight.
 The back door was open, but police suspected it was opened by the intruders.
 Whether it was revenge or dacoits was still unclear.
 Especially when the Modus Operandi did not fit the anarchists and still did.
 The blown-up vehicle was found a few feet away from the house when it was already in flames.
 His body was barely recognisable.
 But what was the fuss about missing bodies?

 “Two female bodies are fewer than the numbers anticipated.”
 The police officer had wiped his forehead with his handkerchief on the sweaty summer afternoon as he talked to a man from the Press.
 Swadhin was lurking around in a curious crowd.